 The Hannah Arendt Prize in Critical Theory and Creative Research

 In honor of one of the most startling minds of the twentieth century, we inaugurated the Hannah Arendt Prize in 2012, with the blessing and support of numerous individuals, including Arendt’s former assistant, Professor Jerome Kohn, former Director of the Hannah Arendt Center at the New School University.
 Focusing on a contemporary topic we believe Arendt would find of utmost critical importance were she alive today, the annual essay prize in her name is devoted to creative research and a set of core principles and assumptions at the heart of the arts and new humanities, including sense-based intelligence; the reality of singular, nonrepeatable phenomena; ethical vision; and consilience between inner and outer, nature and reason, thought and experience, subject and object, self and world.
 The first competition was devoted to the theme “The Visible, the Invisible, and the Indivisible,” while the second competition concerned the question of the intervention.
-The 2012 and 2013 competitions were held through the Pacific Northwest College of Art, with all future competitions to be sponsored exclusively by the OICR.
+The 2012 and 2013 competitions were held through the Pacific Northwest College of Art, with all subsequent competitions sponsored exclusively by the Oregon Institute for Creative Research.
 The competition is open to the public, with winners selected by a distinguished international jury.

 San Francisco-based writer Rob Marks won the 2013 Hannah Arendt Prize for his essay “The Site of Imaginative Contention,” with judges citing his direct, unblinking address of the theme of “The Visible, the Invisible, and the Indivisible.”
 The prize carried a $2,000 cash award and was funded by the Colville Foundation.
 The runner-up was Madeline Avram Blount for her essay on the political asymmetry of visibility and invisibility.
 Robert Spencer Coldren was awarded third place for his essay “Visibility,” which interrogated the prompt itself.